87andrewh/CornerCulling/README.md

 ## Other Tasks (in no order):
 - Implement potentially visible sets to pre-cull enemies.
-- Reach out to graphics experts (professors, article/book/library writers, graphics/CAD engine creators)
+- Reach out to graphics experts for review
-- Research out to fraud detection experts and anti-cheat developers in other industries.
-- Reach out to more FPS game developers, as well as executives.
 - Continue researching graphics community state of the art.
-- Design optimizations for large Battle Royale type games.
-  No culling until enough players die.
-PVS filter players.
-Only cull accurately up close.
 - Consider ways to partially occlude enemies, trimming down their bounding boxes.
   Currently, if two objects each occlude 99% of an enemy, the enemy is still visible because a sliver of their left is visible to one box, and a sliver of their right is visible to another.
   We would have to implement a polyhedra clipping algorithm, or some discrete approximation of it.
-  Say, have a midpoint on each edge.
-If it and one of its neighbors are occluded, throw away the neighbor.
-  Alternatively, think of subviding one bounding box into many, and cull those individually.
+  Alternatively, subdivide one bounding box into many, and cull those individually.
-  Still, this seems like a it of extra work (to code, possible during runtime) for a niche situation.
-- Consider sending fake enemy locations.
+- Consider sending fake enemy locations to throw off cheaters.

 ## Research